czi-catalystproject/czi-catalystproject.github.io/catalystbook/people.md

 UTC -3 / Argentina Time \
 Córdoba, Argentina

-Alejandro has a a degree in Computer Science form the National University of Córdoba, Argentina.
-He worked for a few years as a full stack developer and recently changed direction to Systems Administrator in a data centre.
+Alejandro has a degree in Computer Science from the Universidad Nacional de Córdoba (UNC).
+He worked for a few years as a full stack developer and recently changed direction to Systems Administrator in the HPC center of UNC.
 He has a blog that he never updates.
-From time to time he draws little things.
-He once wrote an assembler game and has a commit on the Linux kernel.
+He once wrote an assembly game and has a commit in the Linux kernel.
 He participates in HPC competitions.

 ## CSCCE